- Learning about cancer surgery

 Your surgery experience depends on many things, including the disease being treated, the type of operation being done, and your overall health.
 There are probably as many different surgical techniques as there are diseases to treat, so each case is different.

-Still, some parts of the surgical experience happen in almost all types of operations.
-They include pre-operative testing and preparation, the surgery itself (usually including some type of drugs to get you through the surgery), and a recovery period.
+Still, some parts of the surgical experience are much the same in almost all types of operations.
+They include pre-operative testing and preparation, the surgery itself (usually including some type of anesthesia to get you through the surgery), and a recovery period.